When you become a volunteer of The Dementia Society, you have a chance to:

 Social Group Facilitator — Volunteers convene a social group for individuals in the early stages of dementia and their family members.
 Groups such as Lunch Bunch and Café Rencontre offer opportunities for building networks and having fun.

-Minds in Action is a one hour exercise program led by a City of Ottawa trained fitness instructor.
+Let’s Get Moving! is a one hour exercise program led by a City of Ottawa trained fitness instructor.
 The program is for individuals with early stage dementia and their care partners.

 Volunteers will help participants experience the physical benefits of improved balance, mobility and flexibility.
 Participants will enjoy the social benefits of meeting with others who are living with dementia and their care partners.